-Across private and public, small and large organizations from all over the globe, employers are looking to hire employees who will make positive contributions and help advance their mission, vision and goals.
+Across private and public, small and large organizations from all over the world, employers are looking to hire employees who will make positive contributions and help advance their mission, vision and goals.

 Your degree helps you to build the skills, experiences, and networks that employers need.
 Think back to your course work, extra-curricular roles, part time or summer jobs and community-based experiences to identify skills you have that they will value.
 It all counts.

-LinkedIn Learning can help you to get into the mindset of a hiring manager or build your skills.
+You can access LinkedIn Learning to help you get into the mindset of a hiring manager or build your skills.

 Contact the Centre for Student Involvement & Careers for career-related information or to drop in to career advising.